towardsNLP/PhraseTopicMiner/README.md

 **Phrase-centric topic mining, clustering, timelines, visualization, and LLM-backed labeling.**

-Designed and built by a historian of ideas turned NLP data scientist.

 > Instead of treating documents as bags of tokens, PhraseTopicMiner treats **multi-word phrases** as the main carriers of meaning — then builds a **geometric map of ideas** over your corpus.
 >

----

 ## Why phrase-centric topic modeling?